 Roach originally hails from Austin, Texas, and made his way to Oklahoma by way of Lubbock, Texas, where he completed his doctorate in economics.

-His dissertation was a collection of three papers concerning carbon dioxide emissions in the United States.
 After completing his doctorate, Roach served as a post-doctoral fellow at the National Wind Institute where he taught courses on wind energy economics, policy and law.
 Prior to living on the windy plains of West Texas, he attended the University of North Texas where he received a B.A. in music and a B.S. in economics.

-His research interests are in the fields of economic policy, environmental economics and industrial organization.
+Roach's research interests are in the fields of economic policy, environmental economics, labor economics and industrial organization.
 His research has focused on carbon dioxide emissions from energy use, alternative energy sources including wind and biofuels, and the unintended consequences of energy production and consumption.
 This research has been published in top field journals including Energy Economics; Economics Letters; Economic Inquiry; Energy Policy; Education Economics; Climate Change Economics; Journal of Economics, Race and Policy.
-Additionally, this work has been featured in newspapers locally and around the world including the Journal Record in Oklahoma City and the Sydney Morning Herald of Australia, and the Tyee in British Columbia, Canada.
+Additionally, this work has been featured in newspapers locally and around the world including the Oklahoman and the Journal Record in Oklahoma City, the Sydney Morning Herald of Australia, and the Tyee in British Columbia, Canada.
 Roach has been awarded a grant through the NSF Oklahoma EPSCOR program to study the economic effects of induced seismicity, and he has worked with the Oklahoma Department of Veterans Affairs on the prevalence of suicide among veterans.
 Roach has led many workshops on economic pedagogy statewide through the Oklahoma Council on Economic Education, and was invited to the University of Nottingham in Ningbo China for a two-day lecture series on active learning and flipped classrooms.

-In his free time, he likes to work in the garden with his wife Anna and visiting local craft breweries with his rambunctious dog.
+In his free time, he likes to work in the garden with his wife, Anna, and visit local craft breweries with his rambunctious dog.

-Undergraduate: Economics of Social Issues, Principles of Microeconomics, Intro to Energy Economics, Electricity Economics, Renewable Energy Economics, Economics of Crime
+Undergraduate: Economics of Social Issues, Introduction to Economics, Principles of Microeconomics, Introduction to Energy Economics, Electricity Economics, Renewable Energy Economics, Economics of Crime

-Graduate: Managerial Economics, Game Theory, Advanced Business Statistics, Survey of Energy, Energy Economics
+Graduate: Managerial Economics, Game Theory, Advanced Business Statistics, Energy Economics

 Research, Published Work, and Scholarly Activities